About the Attorney General

 Todd Rokita was elected to office on November 3, 2020, having earned the highest number of votes of any state officeholder in Indiana history.

-As the state’s top law enforcement officer, Todd will always fight to protect Hoosiers from crime, fight lawlessness in our streets, uphold the rule of law, support our men and women in law enforcement, and protect our constitutional rights.
-An experienced attorney, seasoned business executive, and proven public servant, Todd have spent his career putting Hoosiers first.
+As the chief legal officer, Todd will always fight to protect Hoosiers from crime, fight lawlessness in our streets, uphold the rule of law, support our men and women in law enforcement, and protect our constitutional rights.
+An experienced attorney, seasoned business executive, and proven public servant, Todd has spent his career putting Hoosiers first.

 Todd brings a fresh perspective to public service, having forged a successful career in the private sector.
 He previously served as General Counsel and Vice President of External Affairs at Apex Benefits.
 He continues to serve as a director or on select advisory boards for numerous Indiana and national companies.
 Todd practiced law for several years before entering public service, representing the interests of Indiana businesses and individuals in state and federal courts.